bradjones1/cdn/README.txt

 2) Enable the module.

-3) Configure the CDN module.
-Either modify and import the cdn.settings.yml configuration file manually or install the included CDN UI module to configure it through a UI.

-4) Go to your CDN provider's control panel and set up a "CDN instance" (Amazon CloudFront calls this a "distribution").
+3) Go to your CDN provider's control panel and set up a "CDN instance" (Amazon CloudFront calls this a "distribution").
 There, you will have to specify the origin server (Amazon CloudFront calls this a "custom origin"), which is simply the domain name of your Drupal site.